-Disclaimer: While all recommendations in this blog post are considered to be safe protein powders (according to national dietary guidelines), pregnant women and breastfeeding mothers should consult with their doctor and/or a lactation consultant before including protein supplements in their daily routine.
+Disclaimer: While all recommendations here are considered safe protein powders (per national dietary guidelines), pregnant women and breastfeeding mothers should consult with their doctor or midwife before adding supplements into their routine.
+This post may contain affiliate links.

 As you may know, breastfeeding has many nutritional benefits that will promote your child’s health and growth.
 However, it also takes a toll on the mother’s nutritional stores and energy.

-Just like when you are pregnant, you also need to focus on eating a nutrient-dense diet to promote milk production.
 This means eating enough protein and other essential vitamins and minerals to ensure you are providing yourself and your baby enough nutrients for you to sustain your breast milk supply.

 Not to mention, when you are breastfeeding, cravings and hunger are at an all-time high.
 For many breastfeeding moms, a high-protein diet is a good solution.
 This is where protein powder comes in.